Webbeh/Timelapse2/README.md

 ---
 If you find this ACAP valuable, please consider [buying me a coffee](https://buymeacoffee.com/fredjuhlinl).

-Please report bugs and other issues on [the repository] (https://github.com/pandosme/Timelapse2/issues)
+Please report bugs and other issues [here](https://github.com/pandosme/Timelapse2/issues)

 ---
 ## Overview